USS S-5: Sinking

-Once the crew was offloaded from S-5, the battleship secured a towline to its stern and proceeded to tow her to shallower water.
+Once the crew was offloaded from S-5, the battleship secured a towline to her stern and proceeded to tow her to shallower water.
 The towline, however, parted and the loose submarine bobbed, then plunged to the bottom about 15 nmi off Cape May, New Jersey.

 The Navy began an unsuccessful attempt to raise S-5, but called it off in November 1920.
-A second effort in 1921 also was unsuccessful, and S-5 was struck from the Naval Vessel Register that year.
-She was the fourth submarine lost in U.S. Navy history.
+A second effort in 1921, also was unsuccessful, and S-5 was struck from the Naval Vessel Register that year.
+She was the fourth submarine lost in US Navy history.

-Discovery of wreck

-The exact location of the wreck of S-5 remained unknown until July 2001, when the Office of Ocean Exploration at the U.S. National Oceanic and Atmospheric Administration (NOAA) asked the NOAA survey ship to search for it.
-Whiting, which had just completed a summer in port at Norfolk, Virginia, and was bound for Boston, Massachusetts, to conduct hydrographic survey operations in New England, paused off Cape May in late July 2001 to search for the wreck.

-Whitings survey department approached the project as it would any typical hydrographic survey.
-Information on snags – obstructions on the ocean bottom that snarl fishing nets and gear – that local recreational fishermen had reported and reports of possible locations of the wreck from divers that had visited it provided Whiting with possible targets for her search.
-After her crew had prepared a plan for a systematic search, Whiting moved from target cluster to target cluster, mapping the ocean bottom using sidescan sonar.
-After eight hours of searching, Whiting found the wreck of S-5 directly over one of the suspected targets, made a sonar image of the wreck, and recorded its exact location.
-Whiting then made several more passes over the wreck to acquire additional images of it at various angles before leaving the scene.
+The wreck was dived immediately after the sinking, by US Navy divers who surveyed it with a view of possible salvage.
+As a known net-snag, the location of the wreck was known by local fishermen for years, and beginning in the early 1970’s it was regularly visited by sport scuba divers, who have explored it to the present day.
+Laying on a white sand bottom in an area with generally good visibility, she is one of the most accessible and interesting United States submarines dived by divers on the east coast of the United States.

+Claims that she was “first located” by a NOAA research ship in 2001 have been made, but do not stand to scrutiny.

 Museum holdings and displays

-The portion of S-5s hull plating that General G. W. Goethals removed to permit S-5s crew to escape from the submarine is on exhibit in the National Museum of the United States Navy in the Washington Navy Yard in Washington, D.C.
+The portion of S-5s hull plating that General G. W. Goethals removed to permit the crew of the submarine to escape is on exhibit in the National Museum of the United States Navy, in the Washington Navy Yard, in Washington, D.C.

-NOAA donated the sonar data NOAAS Whiting gathered in 2001 during her discovery of the wreck of S-5 to the Submarine Force Library and Museum in Groton, Connecticut, for archiving and display.
+NOAA donated the sonar data Whiting gathered in 2001, during her discovery of the wreck of S-5, to the Submarine Force Library and Museum, in Groton, Connecticut, for archiving and display.